akkeehfabarakathullah/akkeehfabarakathullah/README.md

 - 🌐 [GitHub](https://github.com/akkeehfabarakathullah)
 - 🔗 [LinkedIn](https://www.linkedin.com/in/akkeehfa-barakathullah-308b112b1)

 > PS: My repositories?
-They're not just code — they’re works in progress.
-Feel free to fork, report, or pop in and say hi! 👋😄 I'm a little busy, but I promise I’ll respond — eventually, after a cup of coffee or two! ☕
+They're not just code, they’re works in progress.
+Feel free to fork, report, or pop in and say hi! 👋😄 I'm a little busy, but I promise I’ll respond, eventually, after a cup of coffee or two ☕

 ---
 ⭐ *Thanks for stopping by!* ⭐